DeCaffeth/DeCaffeth-Events/README.md

   <img src="Assets/decaffeth-logo-wb.png" alt="decaffeth-logo-wb" width="1383" height="400"/>
 </p>

-# ☕️ DeCaffeth – A Shared Cup of Thought in a Decentralized World
+# ☕️ DeCaffeth - Empowering Web3 Builders Community

-Empowering Web3 Builders Community
+**A Shared Cup of Thought in a Decentralized World**

 Welcome to **DeCaffeth**, where curious minds in Web3 and emerging technologies gather to **connect, explore, learn, build and grow**.